-Note: Includes won-loss record, previous ranking; after games of
+Note: Includes won-loss record, previous ranking; after games of November 8.

 1. De La Salle (Concord, Calif.)
 9-0 (1)